This Is Me Trying: Critical reception

 "This Is Me Trying" received positive reviews from most music critics.
 Alexandrea Lang from the Dallas Observer named "This Is Me Trying" as one of the "most profound and underrated" songs on Folklore, praising Swift's "gorgeous, breathy vocals" and the "flawless" capture of emotions of someone struggling with motivation and mental illness.
 Jonathan Keefe from Slant Magazine affirmed that the track "still demonstrates Swift's masterful grasp of song structure".
 Clash's Lucy Harbron lauded Swift's "penchant for blending the last remnants of her country roots with a more modern edge".
 Rolling Stone critic Rob Sheffield said that the track is "the disturbingly witty tale of someone pouring her heart out, to keep herself from pouring more whiskey."
 Regarding the song's metaphor set around curve and sphere, Sheffield commented: "Taylor could have invented geometry, but Euclid couldn't have written this song."

 Rob Harvilla of The Ringer called the song one of the album's "most luscious and intense songs", soaked in regret, failure and booze, "as luminous as it is dolorous".
 He praised Swift's "sharp and specific" writing and the "gauzy lusciousness" of Antonoff's production.
 New Statesman critic Anna Leszkiewicz defined "This Is Me Trying" as an "expansive, atmospheric portrait" of someone opting vulnerability over "defense mechanisms" in a relationship.
 Despite viewing the song less favorably, Eric Mason, writing for Slant Magazine, praised Swift's vulnerability in the song, stating that she was "mining both her vulnerability and her ability to do harm" on the track.

 "This Is Me Trying" was featured on a list of the best songs of 2020 by Teen Vogue.
 In Clash's list ranking the writer's 15 favorite Swift songs, Lucy Harbron remarked on the singer's vocals: "It's one of the first times her voice ever sounded this mature and jagged as the bridge seems to bite at your ears".
 In Vulture's list ranking all songs in Swift's discography, Jones wrote about "This Is Me Trying": "The climax sneaks up on you like a moment of clarity."
 Sheffield picked it among the best 20 songs of Swift's discography, "The easiest Folklore song to underrate, because it seems so deceptively straight-ahead."

-Commercial performance

-Upon the release of Folklore, "This Is Me Trying" debuted on various singles charts.
-In the United States, the song entered at number 39 on the Billboard Hot 100 chart dated August 8, 2020.
-The song simultaneously debuted and peaked at number nine on Billboards Hot Rock & Alternative Songs chart, where it stayed for 14 weeks.
-"This Is Me Trying" peaked within the top 40 on singles charts of Australia, Canada, and Singapore.
-On the Rolling Stone Top 100, the song peaked at number 13 in July 2020.